 Moving furniture can be difficult, whether you are moving from one room to another or moving to a brand new house.
-These reasons and others sometimes require you to remove the back of a recliner and reinstall it.
+For these reasons, and others, sometimes you are required to remove the back of your recliner and reinstall it.
 Fortunately, nearly all recliners and reclining chairs give users the option to easily remove the back.
 Although different methods exist for different furniture manufacturers, the base principles remain the same.
-Some have clips or thumbscrews and others might have locking tabs but the end result is quite easy to achieve.
+Some have clips or thumbscrews and others might have locking tabs, but the end result is quite easy to achieve.

 As we guide you through how to remove the back of a recliner, we will also help you properly understand each step of the way.
 We will break down how different recliners have different backs, the types of backs, and how to proceed with re-installation.